Regulatory Changes Bring Updates to ID Cards and Provide for Continuing Medical Care

 ID card updates

-Part of the CAA legislation requires health plans and issuers to include information about deductibles, out-of-pocket maximum limitations and contact information for assistance on any ID cards issued to enrollees.
-Beginning Jan.
-1, 2022, Blue Cross and BCN members will be able to see this additional information on their virtual member ID cards.
+Part of the CAA legislation requires health plans and issuers to include information about deductibles, out-of-pocket maximum limitations and contact information for assistance on any ID cards issued to enrollees on or after Jan.
+1, 2022.
+Blue Cross and BCN members will also be able to see this additional information on their virtual member ID cards starting on Jan, 1, 2022.
 The virtual cards are available through the member portal at bcbsm.com or through the BCBSM mobile app.

 Continuity of care

 The CAA also requires insurers to offer anyone who is a “continuing care patient” of a provider or facility the option to elect to continue to receive care for up to 90 days from the provider or facility even when there’s a change in that provider’s contract status with a health plan that could normally result in a loss of covered benefits.
 If certain conditions apply, this transitional care would be provided as if the contractual relationship with the provider had not changed.

 Blue Cross and BCN already provide this to our members in the state of Michigan as required by state law and the Affordable Care Act.
 We are currently looking at if we need to make any changes as a result of the CAA and we’ll keep our employer groups updated.